Rotator Cuff Injuries

 - Playing football

-Before any formal testing is done, the doctor must get a detailed history of the patient’s use of the shoulder.
+Before any formal testing is done, the doctor must get a detailed history of the patient’s shoulder use.
 That includes sports, occupational, and recreational use of the shoulder on a repetitive basis.

 The best test for detecting a rotator cuff injury is the MRI scan.
-This test can often pick up on soft tissue injuries and can show both the location and size of the tear.
+This test can often pick up on soft tissue injuries and show both the tear's location and size.
 It is usually also able to tell if the rotator cuff tear is complete or only partial.Treatment of the Injury

 Because using a shoulder in the presence of increasing pain from a rotator cuff tear can further damage the shoulder and enlarge the tear, it is wise to have some kind of treatment for the injury.
 There are two types of treatments for rotator cuff tear: a nonsurgical approach and a surgical approach.

-The goal of the treatment of these types of injuries is to lessen the pain and restore normal function.
+The treatment of these types of injuries is to lessen the pain and restore normal function.
 The best course of treatment to achieve these things varies from person to person.
-Rehabilitation and surgery depend on your age, your general health, the type of tear you have, and your activity level.
+Rehabilitation and surgery depend on your age, general health, type of tear you have, and activity level.
 Most doctors prefer a nonsurgical approach.

-In nonsurgical rehabilitation, about half of all people will have pain relief and will have an improvement in the function of the affected shoulder.
+In nonsurgical rehabilitation, about half of all people will have pain relief and improve the function of the affected shoulder.
 It should be noted that the strength of the shoulder does not get any better without having surgery.

 Nonsurgical treatment of rotator cuff injuries includes: